Engineering Hierarchical Symmetries: Applications

-Figure~\ref{fig:4}a shows the dynamics of the population $p^{(n)}{=}|n\rangle\langle n|$ of each of the four clock states $|n\rangle$ at times $t_\ell {=} 4\ell T$, averaged over the lattice, starting from the initial product state $\left|\psi(0)\right\rangle {=} \left|3\right\rangle^{\otimes L}$.
-Two prethermal plateaus, corresponding to $\mathbb{Z}_4$ and $\mathbb{Z}_2$ quasi-conservation, are clearly visible in Fig.~\ref{fig:4}a.
+Figure~\ref{fig:4}(a) shows the dynamics of the population $p^{(n)}{=}|n\rangle\langle n|$ of each of the four clock states $|n\rangle$ at times $t_\ell {=} 4\ell T$, averaged over the lattice, starting from the initial product state $\left|\psi(0)\right\rangle {=} \left|3\right\rangle^{\otimes L}$.
+Two prethermal plateaus, corresponding to $\mathbb{Z}_4$ and $\mathbb{Z}_2$ quasiconservation, are clearly visible in Fig.~\ref{fig:4}(a).
 Their lifetime can be increased by decreasing the drive period $T$.
-In the $\mathbb{Z}_4$-plateau governed by $Q^{(0)}$, the population exhibits period-4 oscillations in time [Fig.~\ref{fig:4}b], characteristic of prethermal 4-DTC order.
-As time progresses, $Q^{(1)}$ asserts itself, and hence the dynamics crosses over to the $\mathbb{Z}_2$-plateau.
-The explicit breakdown of the original $\mathbb{Z}_4$-symmetry causes the population to redistribute, while subject to the surviving $\mathbb{Z}_2$-quasiconstraint.
-As a result, akin to prethermal 2-DTC order, the population keeps oscillating between two states [Fig.~\ref{fig:4}c], described by a statistical mixture of the bare even/odd clock states that halves the oscillation amplitude.
+In the $\mathbb{Z}_4$ plateau governed by $Q^{(0)}$, the population exhibits period-4 oscillations in time [Fig.~\ref{fig:4}(b)], characteristic of prethermal 4-DTC order.
+As time progresses, $Q^{(1)}$ asserts itself, and hence the dynamics crosses over to the $\mathbb{Z}_2$ plateau.
+The explicit breakdown of the original $\mathbb{Z}_4$ symmetry causes the population to redistribute, while subject to the surviving $\mathbb{Z}_2$ quasiconstraint.
+As a result, akin to prethermal 2-DTC order, the population keeps oscillating between two states [Fig.~\ref{fig:4}(c)], described by a statistical mixture of the bare even (odd) clock states that halves the oscillation amplitude.

 Hence, the manifestation of this spatiotemporal \HS ladder is reflected in the change of the characteristic periodic signature of observable expectations as a function of time.
-Due to the ultimate breakdown of the $\mathbb{Z}_2$ symmetry by the higher-order effective Hamiltonians $Q^{(m\geq 2)}$, the population gradually spreads over all clock states, as evidenced by the rise of the blue and cyan curves in Fig.~\ref{fig:4}a.
-Eventually, at even longer times the final state of the system is evenly distributed among the four clock states, corresponding to a featureless infinite-temperature state [not shown].
+Because of the ultimate breakdown of the $\mathbb{Z}_2$ symmetry by the higher-order effective Hamiltonians $Q^{(m\geq 2)}$, the population gradually spreads over all clock states, as evidenced by the rise of the blue and cyan curves in Fig.~\ref{fig:4}(a).
+Eventually, at even longer times, the final state of the system is evenly distributed among the four clock states, corresponding to a featureless infinite-temperature state (not shown).

-\subsection{High-order Topological Insulators from \\ Hierarchical Symmetries}
+\subsection{High-order topological insulators from \\ hierarchical symmetries}

+Symmetries also play a fundamental role in topological quantum matter; this is perhaps most prominently encoded in the notion of symmetry-protected topological phases (SPTs), where topological stability is predicated on the presence of a particular symmetry \cite{pollmann2012symmetry,chen2013symmetry}.
+We now demonstrate how \HS can change the topological character of, say, electronic systems by altering the underlying symmetry.